 - A. Establish unresponsiveness - B. Identify absence of pulse and respirations. - C. Continuous CPR for 2 minutes if down time estimated at > 5 minutes; if < 5 minutes or if bystander CPR, do CPR until AED/Monitor applied. - 1.
 Apply EKG Leads/Defib Pads A/P position.
 Use A/L position if unable to place A/P and document reasoning. - 2.
-Analyze and follow AED instructions or Paramedic interpretation (Defibrillate prn). - 3.
+Analyze and follow AED instructions or Paramedic interpretation (Defibrillate PRN). - 3.
 Continuous CPR for 2 minutes; rhythm analysis: - a.
 Goal is to get epinephrine in quickly in asystole/PEA - b.
 Goal in shockable rhythm is: amiodarone after second or third shock and epinephrine after first dose of amiodarone - 4.
 SGA, 100% O2.
 Capnography throughout. - 5.
-IV TKO with balanced salt solution above the diaphragm preferred, in this order - a.
+IV/IO TKO with crystalloid (above the diaphragm preferred, in this order): - a.
 Arm vein, antecubital - b.
 Humeral IO (not pediatric) - c.
-IO Tibial or Femoral (pediatric) - D. Use a weight/age-based system for treatment of pediatric cardiac arrest, i.e., Broselow Tape, Handtevy. - E. If patient not responding to treatments as follows, consider Death in the Field.
+IO distal femur - d. proximal tibia - D. Naloxone not appropriate for the routine management of Cardiac Arrest.
+Prioritize CPR, Airway, Defibrillation and Epi/Amiodarone as above. - E. Use a weight/age-based system for treatment of pediatric cardiac arrest, i.e., Broselow Tape, Handtevy. - F. If patient not responding to treatments as follows, consider Death in the Field.